bruno78/12-apps-02-jobsboard/README.md

 #### Still to be done:
 * Add users and company users
 * Add admin user
-* Add payment methods to charge companies to posts
+* Add payment method to charge companies to posts
 * Add pagination